 Research Lab Members

-Sara Millspaugh.
-Sara is a 3rd year student in the Clinical Psychology Ph.D. program.
-She graduated from the University of Georgia with a BS in Psychology and an AB in Criminal Justice and Sociology.
+Sara is a sixth-year doctoral candidate in the Clinical Psychology Ph.D. program.
+She graduated from the University of Georgia with a B.S. in Psychology and an A.B. in Criminal Justice and Sociology.
 Following graduation, she worked as a Research Assistant at the University of Virginia's Institute of Law, Psychiatry, and Public Policy.
-Her primary interests lie in the relationship between psychopathy and externalizing behavior, emotion regulation, the etiology and conceptualization of personality disorders, successful psychopathy, and gender differences in psychopathy.
+Her primary interests lie in successful psychopathy, the relationship between psychopathy and criminal behavior and the criminal justice system, and gender differences in psychopathy.
 She is also interested in other general forensic psychology topics.
-Sara is currently working on her master’s thesis which will examine the relationship between psychopathy and the likelihood of being convicted of a crime.
-Sara is also working at a diagnostic practicum with the Psychological Services Division of the 19th Judicial Court in Waukegan, IL.
+Her dissertation involves comparing the factor structure of PCL-R psychopathy between male and female inmates.
+She is currently completing her predoctoral internship at the BOP Federal Correctional Center in Butner, NC, where she focuses on correctional psychology, forensic evaluation, and forensic treatment.

-Courtney N. Beussink, M.S.
-Courtney is a 2nd year student in the Clinical Psychology Ph.D. program.
+Courtney is a fifth-year doctoral candidate in the Clinical Psychology Ph.D. program.
 She completed her B.S. degree in Neuroscience at Saint Louis University and her M.S. degree in Experimental Psychology at Georgia Southern University.
 Her master’s thesis examined the utility of perspective taking in increasing empathy-related responses for individuals lower and higher in the callous affect traits of psychopathy.
-Her primary interests involve the relationship between psychopathy and emotion, especially the etiological mechanisms underlying the emotional anomalies associated with psychopathic traits.
-Courtney is currently working at a psychotherapy practicum with the Psychological Services Division of the 19th Judicial Court in Waukegan, IL.
+Her dissertation examines attentional biases for affective stimuli before and after an emotion induction in community adult males with varying degrees of psychopathic traits.
+Her primary research interests include examining the relationship between emotional functioning and psychopathy, including developmental mechanisms.

 Research Lab Alumni